-IV.
+iv.
 Determination Regarding Responsibility

-The determination regarding responsibility will be made by the Hearing Panel after the hearing and cannot be made by the Title IX Coordinator or Title IX Investigator.
+The determination regarding responsibility will be made by the Hearing Panel after the hearing and cannot be made by the interim Title IX Coordinator.
 Within ten (10) business days of the conclusion of the hearing, the Hearing Panel will decide of responsibility using the preponderance of the evidence standard and will issue a written determination regarding responsibility.
 The Hearing Panel's determination must be reached by a majority vote.